 On a typical day in Florence, you will both work on your own, and meet as a group for consideration of the works selected for study, the new compositions-in-progress, and the music heard at public performances.
 As necessary, special interest sub-groups will meet with the professor on an ad hoc basis to take up specialized topics, such as theoretical and analytic issues, as well as more specific notation- and performance-related questions.
-Such practical activities will be stimulated and enriched by attendance at public concerts in and around Florence, perhaps involving trips to Siena or Pisa, or even as far away as Rome.
+Such practical activities will be stimulated and enriched by attendance at public concerts in and around Florence.
 These concerts will provide topics of discussion for seminar meetings, as well as a common frame of reference for you.

 Toward the end of the seminar term, you will take part in a recording session, which will provide a permanent record of the work, and perhaps also offer a recital.
 The accomplishments of the seminar will also be presented at a concert in Madison during the following fall semester.

 Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
 Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
 You will get instructions on the course equivalent process after acceptance.